tile-dev/tile-dev.github.io/docs/dev/projects.md

 - The filesystem layout
 - the `config.py` Python-based Tile project configuration

-Each directory represents a tile project, that we recommend forms it's own git repository, and from there can be deployed to a Tile Server (see [lifecycle](./lifecycle.md)).
+Each directory represents a Tile project - we recommend the project directory forms a `git` repository, which can then be deployed to a [Tile Server](./server.md) (see [lifecycle](./lifecycle.md)).

 ### Directory Layout

-Tile projects follow a known filesystem layout, to make jumping between projects much simpler.
+Tile projects follow a known filesystem layout, to make switching between projects much simpler.
 The layout below describes that basic layout of a Tile Project, including the configuration and all python code and data used for the solution.

 ```bash
 my-tile-project/